acieroid/wassail/README.md

 2. Run `opam install .`

+Then you should be able to run the `wassail` command.
+You can also simply run `dune exec -- wassail` if you don't want to install it.

 # Usage
 Wassail can perform a number of tasks on WebAssembly modules, both in their textual representation (`.wat` files) or in their binary representation (`.wasm`)
 ## Listing imports